 Mr. Tangren has spoken on issues relating to class action litigation and electronic discovery.
-Mr. Tangren's recent speaking engagements include "The Use of Absent Class Member Discovery on Issues of Class Certification," at the 2013 National Consumer Class Action Litigation & Management Conference; "ESI for Beginners," at the 2013 Seventh Circuit Conference of the National Employment Lawyers Association; and "Lessons on Motions to Dismiss from Other Car Defect Cases," at the HarrisMartin MDL Conference: General Motors Ignition Switch Recall Litigation.
+Mr. Tangren's recent speaking engagements include "The Use of Absent Class Member Discovery on Issues of Class Certification" at the 2013 National Consumer Class Action Litigation & Management Conference and "ESI for Beginners" at the 2013 Seventh Circuit Conference of the National Employment Lawyers Association.

-Mr. Tangren graduated from the University of Chicago (A.B., philosophy and music, 2000) and the University of Chicago Law School with honors (J.D., 2003) where he was Executive Editor of the University of Chicago Legal Forum.
-He was selected to The National Trial Lawyers Top 40 Under 40 in 2012 and by Super Lawyers as an Illinois "Rising Star" for 2011, 2013, 2014, and 2015.
-Mr. Tangren was also named an "Emerging Lawyer" by the Law Bulletin Publishing Company in 2015.
+Mr. Tangren graduated from the University of Chicago (A.B., Philosophy and Music, 2000) and the University of Chicago Law School with honors (J.D.
+2003) where he was Executive Editor of the University of Chicago Legal Forum.
+He was selected to The National Trial Lawyers Top 40 Under 40 in 2012 and by Super Lawyers magazine as an Illinois "Rising Star" for 2011, 2013 and 2014.